-The Suzuki (or Mother Tongue) Method of instrumental teaching is based on listening and hands-on learning.
-It was inspired by the fact that all children learn their mother tongues, or native languages, by being surrounded by them, hearing, absorbing, and imitating; and language reading occurs after spoken language is fluent.
-The student usually begins at a young age.
-The parent creates a musical environment in the home by playing recordings of beautiful music, including the Suzuki CDs, and by taking the child to observe other students' lessons, recitals, and concerts.
+The Suzuki method of music learning is based on listening and hands-on learning.
+It was inspired by the fact that all children learn their native languages, by being surrounded by them, hearing, absorbing, and imitating; and reading begins after spoken language is fluent.
+The music student usually begins at a young age.
+The parent creates a musical environment in the home by playing recordings of beautiful music, including the Suzuki repertoire, and takes the child to observe other students' lessons, recitals, and concerts.
 The parent attends the lessons and helps the child practice at home in a positive, fun way.
-After the student can play with both hands fluently, which may be several months to two or three years, or at least age 6, music reading is begun.
+After the student can play fluently with both hands, music reading is begun.
 The parent's role in helping practice will gradually diminish.
 I mainly use the acclaimed series Piano Pronto for note reading, as well as a large variety of supplemental music.
 Pronto is well-written, highly motivational, and enjoyable for students.
 For more information, click here.

-The "traditional" method is the way most students learn to play an instrument - by learning to read notes from the beginning.
-This approach is most effective with children who can read language, at least second grade level or age 7, up through adults.
-Although more attention is given to note reading, emphasis is also given to proper technique and listening skills as in the Suzuki method.
-Many traditional method books come with CDs, which are very useful in helping students learn.
-In fact, trying to play a piece of music without ever hearing it is like trying to put together a puzzle without looking at the picture on the box!
-The parents' role in traditional lessons is much less involved than in Suzuki.
+The "traditional" method is the way most students learn to play an instrument - by reading notes from the beginning.
+This approach is most effective with students who can read language at least at second grade level, or age 7, up through adults.
+Although more attention is given to note reading, emphasis is also placed on proper technique and listening skills as in Suzuki.
+Many traditional method books now come with recordings, which are very useful in helping students learn.
+The parent's role in traditional lessons is much less involved than in Suzuki.
 I mainly use Piano Pronto for traditional lessons, as well as lots of supplements.
 Students really enjoy the large variety of musical styles in the Pronto series, including classical, folksongs, jazz, blues, pop, and lyrical styles, there are play-along tracks available, and all the music can be viewed and heard on the Pronto website.
 For more information, click here.

 I believe that anyone of any age can learn to play an instrument well.
-The keys to successful music learning are: excellent method, materials, instruments, and teaching; a positive home environment including listening to beautiful music often; and parents' involvement and encouragement.
-These conditions can create the desire to practice consistently, effectively, and joyfully, without the negative connotations that the word "practice" can bring.
+The keys to successful music learning are: excellent method, materials, instrument, and teaching; a positive home environment including listening to beautiful music often; and parents' involvement and encouragement.
+These conditions can create the desire to practice consistently, without the negative connotations that the word "practice" can bring.
 Playing music should be fun!